BALCOMB

 The one bright spot that we can see in the Chinook salmon issue resides in the Elwha River ecosystem.
 Demolition of two obsolete hydroelectric dams that blocked salmon from the headwaters and historical salmon spawning ‘grounds’ was completed in 2014.
 The salmon are coming back in greater numbers each year, and in twenty more years, they may reach historical population levels.
 Restore the ecosystem, and the salmon will recover, is the message.
 Un-build it, and they will come.
 It is a good story that saves the fish and us from beating our heads against an entrenched political and economic system that ignores ecological reality.
 We decided to champion a good example as a model for other river ecosystems that can ultimately provide food for the whales [Southern Resident orcas].

-Watch Sealife Productions Florian Graner’s new twelve-minute video Elwha River Salmon Recovery, a story about the Elwha salmon since Washington State removed the river’s two dams in 2012 and 2014.
-The wildlife documentary producer and marine biologist provides an update on the now thriving Elwha River ecosystem.
+Watch Sealife Productions’ Florian Graner’s 12-minute video Elwha River Salmon Recovery, a story about the Elwha salmon since Washington State removed the river’s two dams in 2012 and 2014.
+The wildlife documentary producer and marine biologist provide an update on the now-thriving Elwha River ecosystem.
 The video offers an objective take on where salmon recovery is presently and what’s still to come.
 And it’s as educational as it is informative.
 The film footage of salmon species at different stages of their lives is riveting—Chinook/King salmon, in particular.

 Center for Whale Research team members spent an early September 2023 week at Balcomb BIG SALMON Ranch.
 Their visual observations confirm that salmon are successfully returning to the Elwha to spawn, and the fish are BIG!!